g-simmons/OCB/README.md

 ### Input
 In order to build a compendium, the script needs three input arguments
-- The path to a sample list file (<a href="https://github.com/bigghost2054/AutomatedOmicsCompendiumPreparationPipeline/blob/Pipeline_20200307/TestFiles/SalmonellaExampleSampleList.csv">Example</a>)
+- The path to a sample list file ((Example)[./TestFiles/SalmonellaExampleSampleList.csv])
 - The path to a gene annotation file (Example, TODO)
 - An output compendium name.

 ### Output
 This script will generate a directory with specified compendium name and many files in the directory.
 There are two outputs that are the most important:
-- Normalized data matrix (Filename: '($compendium_name)_NormalizedDataMatrix.csv'): A table in csv format contains normalized gene expression profiles of all samples.
-Each row represent different genes and each column represent different samples
+- Normalized data matrix: A CSV table that contains normalized gene expression profiles of all samples.
+Each row represents different genes and each column represents different samples.
+The output is stored in '($compendium_name)_NormalizedDataMatrix.csv'.
-- Compendium saved in binary format (Filename: '($compendium_name)_projectfile.bin'): A python object contains the normalized gene expression table and recorded parameters.
+- Compendium in binary format: A python object that contains the normalized gene expression table and the recorded parameters.
 It can be used for optional validation.
+The output is stored in '($compendium_name)_projectfile.bin'.

 ### Example
 ```